BillJr99/Ursinus-CS173/_pages/Assignments/Arrays/asmt-iris.md

 ![Sepal Width vs Sepal Length Plot, with Flower Classifications Color Coded from scikit-learn](https://scikit-learn.org/stable/_images/sphx_glr_plot_iris_dataset_002.png)

+Notice that some points are clearly off to the left from the other two groups, while two groups are intermixed along the bottom right of the graph.
+That's because the sepal width and sepal length does not perfectly separate our species of flowers into unique clusters.
+If we add a third dimension to our graph by adding, say, the petal length (or even add more dimensions: arrays can have dimensions beyond what we can visualize!), we might be able to separate those points even further.
+If the clusters of data are far apart, we can guess which cluster a new, unknown data point belongs to, by measuing how far it is from the center of each cluster and inferring that it belongs to the nearest center.
+In this assignment, we will write a program to compute centroids of three species (virginica, versicolor, and setosa flowers) over four dimensions (sepal length, sepal width, petal length, and petal width), and compute the nearest of these three 4-D centroids to a flower whose species we do not know but whose petal and sepal length and width we can measure!

 ## Step 1: Reading the CSV File
 Open the CSV file for reading.
 Since it is a CSV file, a `BufferedReader` is a good choice, as we can read the text line-by-line.
 Using the `split` function, you can obtain an array of values for each row.
 This array will contain the sepal length, sepal width, petal length, petal width, and the known classification of that particular flower.
 The `split` function accepts a `String` parameter representing the delimiter character on which to split.
 For a CSV, that's the comma character.